-- 5.1 The Licensing Authority recognises that the cumulative effect of licensed premises may have negative consequences which could include: - an increase in crime against both property and persons; - an increase in noise causing disturbance to residents; - traffic congestion and/or parking difficulties; and - an increase in littering and fouling, and that enforcement action taken to ensure that conditions are complied with may not always resolve any problems experienced in the vicinity of licensed premises.
+- 5.1 The Licensing Authority recognises that the cumulative effect of licensed premises may have negative consequences which could include: - an increase in crime against both property and persons; - an increase in noise causing disturbance to residents; - traffic congestion and/or parking difficulties; - an increase in littering and fouling; and - an increase in opportunities for excessive alcohol consumption by individuals leading to an increased risk of ill health or harm in themselves or to others.

+and that enforcement action taken to ensure that conditions are complied with may not always resolve any problems experienced in the vicinity of licensed premises.